Mining: Ancient Greece and Rome

 Sluicing methods were developed by the Romans in Spain in 25 AD to exploit large alluvial gold deposits, the largest site being at Las Medulas, where seven long aqueducts tapped local rivers and sluiced the deposits.
 The Romans also exploited the silver present in the argentiferous galena in the mines of Cartagena (Cartago Nova), Linares (Castulo), Plasenzuela and Azuaga, among many others.
 Spain was one of the most important mining regions, but all regions of the Roman Empire were exploited.
 In Great Britain the natives had mined minerals for millennia, but after the Roman conquest, the scale of the operations increased dramatically, as the Romans needed Britannia's resources, especially gold, silver, tin, and lead.

 Roman techniques were not limited to surface mining.
 They followed the ore veins underground once opencast mining was no longer feasible.
 At Dolaucothi they stoped out the veins and drove adits through bare rock to drain the stopes.
 The same adits were also used to ventilate the workings, especially important when fire-setting was used.
 At other parts of the site, they penetrated the water table and dewatered the mines using several kinds of machines, especially reverse overshot water-wheels.
 These were used extensively in the copper mines at Rio Tinto in Spain, where one sequence comprised 16 such wheels arranged in pairs, and lifting water about 24 m.
-They were worked as treadmills with miners standing on the top slats.
-Many examples of such devices have been found in old Roman mines and some examples are now preserved in the British Museum and the National Museum of Wales.
+They worked as treadmills with miners standing on the top slats.
+Many examples of such devices have been found in old Roman mines, and some examples are now preserved in the British Museum and the National Museum of Wales.